All Episodes

 Stay with us.

-Jed Babin today, uh, a column in real clear politics, the Haditha story, and they're just there's just one blurb from his piece that I that I want to share with you.
+And there's just one blurb from his piece that I want to share with you.

-It'll be easy for the left to drive the Hadith story into a frothing political rage, because they'll have the field of themselves.
+It'll be easy for the left to drive the Haditha story into a frothing political rage because they'll have the feel to themselves.

 Neither the press nor the libs in Congress would be satisfied if Rumsfeld promised summary execution of any malefactors.